Natural Headache Solutions from Traditional Chinese Medicine

 Are you tired of reaching for over-the-counter pain relievers every time a headache strikes?

 Western Biomedical science also categorizes headaches into distinct categories.
 The main three are tension-type headaches, migraines, and cluster headaches.
-(Sinus headaches can also be considered a fourth).
-Headaches can also be indicative of more serious conditions, so it is important to check in with your healthcare provider if they are persistent.
+(Sinus headaches can also be considered a fourth.)
+Headaches can also indicate more serious conditions, so it is important to check in with your healthcare provider if they are persistent.

 Cluster headaches, acknowledged as one of the most agonizing types, have an unknown origin, potentially linked to environmental, emotional, or genetic factors.
 These headaches often manifest abruptly, waking individuals in the middle of the night with severe pain concentrated around one eye on a single side of the head.
 While rare, it's important to note that cluster headaches are not life-threatening.
 They may manifest as excruciating pain around one eye but may radiate to other areas of the face, head, neck, and shoulders, restlessness, tearing, redness or swelling of the eye, stuffy or runny nose, forehead, or facial sweating, or flushing on the face.